rperry99/portfolio-2019/README.md

 - Remove PHP and JS for contact form, it won't be much good since this isn't going to be hosted
 - Add about me section, and make it responsive
+- Add a note that the form does not actually send me an email.

 ---